-This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.
+This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 We had advance reservations, which I highly recommend, since our time and several others were sold out when we checked in.
 We had a blast, and because they limit the number of people per hour, you never had to wait more than a minute to go down the hill.
 They have four lanes and tell you which are fast and which are slow.
 Of course, Milana preferred the super fast ones!
 Everyone gets their own tube (so much safer than having lap kids!) and you’re allowed to hold on to your child’s so you can go together.
 There were also tandem tubes, but those were super slow so I don’t recommend them.
 The tube bottom color makes a difference too, the ones with the white bottom are the fastest.
 I highly recommend this if you have young kids!

 My favorite part was not having to walk up the hill after going down, but instead taking the covered magic carpet back to the top.

 I have to mention the most amazing mittens I found for Milana.
 We have gone through so many, and none worked this well.
 These are seriously the best things ever and didn’t fall off once.
 She loved them and said they are the best gloves she has ever had.
 I highly recommend these!
 There is no wrong way to put them on (no finger/thumb holes) and they go up to almost the elbow, where you can tighten the strap, so they are not likely to fall off.
 They are called Veyo Mittyz and will be the best mittens you will ever buy.